concordion/concordion-website/cubano/api/index.md

   Apache Camel is developed with [Enterprise Integration Patterns](https://en.wikipedia.org/wiki/Enterprise_application_integration)

-  There are some [Eclipse plugins](http://tools.jboss.org/features/apachecamel.html) that offer drag and drop support for building and testing.
+  There are some Eclipse plugins at http://tools.jboss.org/features/apachecamel.html (link currently broken) that offer drag and drop support for building and testing.